 A weak igniter or intermittent igniter spark indicates the need for a new spark module, which you can access behind the stove's rear panel.
 Unscrew the box-like module and move the wires from the old module into the corresponding sockets on the replacement module before securing it and closing the panel.
 When some burners spark but others don't, the spark ignition switch may need replacement.
 Remove the cooktop and unplug the four spark switch power supply wires, then pull all four switches off of the burner valves.
 Install the new assembly by placing the new switches on the valves and connecting them to the switch power supply wires.
 Bad spark electrodes can also cause constant clicking, but this repair procedure often includes replacing or modifying oven wiring.

 Playing It Safe

-Contact your range's manufacturer to order parts if you have appliance repair experience, or to schedule a service appointment with an authorized technician if you are not comfortable making repairs.
-Always unplug your range and turn the gas shutoff valve off before repair.
+Contact the range's manufacturer to order parts if you have appliance repair experience, or to schedule a service appointment with an authorized technician if you are not comfortable making repairs.
+Always unplug the range and turn the gas shutoff valve off before repair.
 When accessing the cooktop, remove the burner grates, caps, bases and control knobs.
 Unauthorized repairs may void any current manufacturer-provided warranties.
-If you smell gas, turn the gas supply off, exit your home and call your gas supplier once you reach a safe distance.
+If you smell gas, turn the gas supply off, exit your home and call the gas supplier once you reach a safe distance.